 First Step: Apply for Meal Plan Modification with CSD

-Students with documented disabilities for whom eating in a dining hall is not viable due to medically necessitated dietary requirements may request a meal plan modification.
 Students should contact Center for Students with Disabilities (CSD) to request a Meal Plan Modification within the first 3 weeks of the semester.
 A Meal Plan Modification request submitted after the 3rd week of the semester may result in a delay in coordinating the accommodation.

 Please first contact UConn Center for Students with Disabilities to apply for accommodation.

 Once your accommodation is approved, please then request an appointment with Dining Services and include in your medical need and the name of your CSD appointed contact.